Will crash across your southern capes

 wouldn’t that be something

 On top of all that — I’d think the songs and such would be a nice break.
-And there’s something to discover in whatever I’m sharing.
+And there’s always something to discover in whatever I’m sharing.

 I love people showing me something I didn’t see — as it not only open your eyes in that context, it’s training your mind to look at other things more closely.